gravitational/careers/teams.md

 ### Product Security

-The Product Security team is focused on application security for the entire product.
+The Product Security team is focused on application security for the Teleport product.
 This team implements security controls and works with security researchers to find and fix security vulnerabilities.

 The team is focused on releasing a preview of passwordless support, which will allow users to log in to Teleport using biometric proof of identity in conjunction with a proof of presence.

+Teleport Engineering also has a general [Security team](#security) which focuses on holistic security across the organization.

 ### Performance and Scaling